| |

 Dwarf Campbell's Russian Hamster |

-The Syrian hamster are probably one of the most popular easiest and trouble free pets in which to keep.
+The Syrian hamster is probably one of the most popular easiest and trouble free pets in which to keep.

-The Syrian hamster are not social animals.
-They are a solitary, and territorial creature.
-The Syrian hamster should be housed alone from the age 6 to 8 week of age.
-Fighting will occur, and serious injury may be inflicted on animals that occupy the same cage.
+The Syrian hamsters are not social animals; they are a solitary and territorial creature.
+The Syrian hamster should be housed alone from 6 to 8 week of age otherwise Fighting will occur and serious injury may be inflicted on animals that occupy the same cage.

 The female Syrian hamster is renowned to be more aggressively protective of her territory than the male is.
-The reason being, is that the female Syrian hamster is more aggressively protective of her territory because she has a tendency to have a greater parental investment in her territory.
-Syrian hamsters are not as gregarious as most other rodents are.
-They will only come together for the mating.
-The female will raise her young alone.
+The reason being the female Syrian hamster is more aggressively protective of her territory is because she has a tendency to have a greater parental investment in her territory than the male does.
+Syrian hamsters are not as gregarious as are other rodents.
+They only come together for mating, and the female raises her young alone.
 The male has no further contact with the young pups, or the female once his part in the mating is complete.

 There are four other species of hamster known as the Dwarf hamster they are, Roborovski, Chinese, Winter white hamster, and the Campbell's Dwarf hamster.

-The needs of all hamsters are basically the same, but housing and feeding do differ slightly.
-The temperaments may also vary between the variety of hamster
+The needs of all hamsters are basically the same but housing and feeding do differ slightly.
+The temperaments may also vary between varieties of the hamster.

-It is thought that the Golden Syrian Hamster had been extinct in its natural environment 'Syria' since the 1980s until a population was found in Kilis on the Turkish, Syrian border in the year 2000.
-The Syrian hamster still inhabit the Haurân Mountains south of Damascus.
+It is thought that the Golden Syrian Hamster had been extinct in its natural environment 'Syria' since the 1980s until a population was found in Kilis, on the Turkish - Syrian border in the year 2000.
+Even today the wild Syrian hamster can still be found to inhabit the Haurân Mountains, south of Damascus.

-The Syrian hamster is usually of a good temperament.
-The average life span of the Syrian is about 18 months to 2 years of age.
+The Syrian hamster is usually of a good temperament, and the average life span is about 18 months to 2 years of age.

 |